Guided walks for wellbeing in la Alpujarra

 Please note, these walks are intended to cultivate the practice of nature connection rather than nature education.
 If you are interested in learning more specifically about plant identification and what you might forage nearby contact me as there are an array of amazing nature educators also living in the area.

-Walks last for approximately two and a half hours and cost €10 per person.
+Walks last for approximately two and a half hours and cost €10 per person (ethical non-financial exchange also possible).
 Before the walk you’ll receive an email with full details including what to wear and bring.

 I bring my experience as a teacher, therapist and mentor alongside a curiosity for wild foods and medicines.
 I am a lifetime explorer of inner and outer realms who’s wandered wild across many continents until now making my home here in la Alpujarra.